M66B/BackPackTrack/wp/readme.txt

 Tested up to: 3.2
 Stable tag: 0.0

-Plugin and open source Android application to track and display your journeys
+WordPress plugin and open source Android application to track and display your journeys

 == Description ==

-The plugin extends the [WordPress XML-RPC](http://codex.wordpress.org/XML-RPC_Support "WordPress XML-RPC") protocol to enable the belonging Android application to create posts and to attach and update [GPX](http://www.topografix.com/gpx.asp "GPX") files.
+The WordPress plugin extends the [WordPress XML-RPC](http://codex.wordpress.org/XML-RPC_Support "WordPress XML-RPC") protocol to enable the belonging Android application to create posts and to attach and update [GPX](http://www.topografix.com/gpx.asp "GPX") files.

-The Android application will periodically turn on the GPS of your device and acquire and record your position.
+The [Android application](https://github.com/M66B/BackPackTrack "BackPackTrack for Android") will periodically turn on the GPS of your device and acquire and record your position.
 You can make waypoints on important locations, which you can optionally [reverse geocode](http://en.wikipedia.org/wiki/Reverse_geocoding "reverse geocode") when you have an internet connection.